julianjohannesen/mocha_chai_node/README.md

 ```
 npm init
 ```
-to create a package.json file and when asked for a test command, resond with "mocha".
+This will create a package.json file.
+You'll be asked some questions.
+When asked for a test command, resond with "mocha".
 If you already have a package.json file, edit it to add:
 ```
 "scripts": {
     "test": "mocha"